Energy-momentum Distribution in Static and Non-static Cosmic String Space-times: Conclusions and Remarks

 \section{Conclusions and Remarks}

 In previous section we calculated the energy of static and non-static cosmic string space-times in a cylinder with length $L$ and radius $\rho$ surrounding the string symmetrically.
 We have summarized all obtained results in table III.
+This work is one of a series of studies by the authors on energy-momentum prescriptions in general relativity~\cite{MA1, MA3, MA4}.